 Locally-produced cosmetic products made from Ischia's volcanic mud and thermal water can also be purchased from many shops around the island, and they make great souvenirs to bring back home.

 Southern Italy makes some really good limoncello, and you can get locally-made bottles of it almost everywhere on the island.
 They also make some great variations of it, such as meloncello (my favourite), pistachiocello, and the strawberry-flavored fragoncello.
 You can also find a digestif called rucolino, an arugula-flavored drink created on Ischia.
-That particular liqueur wasn't quite to my taste, but my partner loved it.
+Personally, the rucolino wasn't quite to my taste, but my partner loved it.

 The hike to the summit takes about an hour, and can be done on foot or by renting a horse at a souvenir shop on the way up.
 Also along the trail is the Chiesa di San Nicola, a 15th-century church built right into the side of the mountain.